Silance254/MaidApp/README.md

 Successful Post(Maid waits for shortlisting)
 ![maid signed](https://user-images.githubusercontent.com/94973730/198610135-28479e80-3c4c-408a-901a-9faede91283f.jpg)

-Client can choose a maid of thei choice (basing on their age,experince and distance i.e All/10km/20km/30km/40km [they can also see the specific distance of a maid from their current location]) NB- Once a maid is picked he's rendered unavailable!
+Client can choose a maid of their choice (basing on their age,experince and distance i.e All/10km/20km/30km/40km [they can also see the specific distance of a maid from their current location]) NB- Once a maid is picked he's rendered unavailable!
 ![Client view](https://user-images.githubusercontent.com/94973730/198611757-8a4f1be4-f47c-422e-9194-488a248762ee.jpg)

 Once a client has selected a maid of their choice; they can cancel or retain a maid.
 And wait for the selected maid's response(maid will receive a notification)